Matrix Decomposition and Applications: Applications in Optimization, Linear Algebra, Machine Learning

-This decomposition is produced by using complete pivoting, which at each stage permutes the largest diagonal element in the active submatrix into the pivot position.
-The procedure is similar to the partial pivoting discussed in Section~\ref{section:partial-pivot-lu} (p.~\pageref{section:partial-pivot-lu}).
+This decomposition is obtained using complete pivoting, where at each step the algorithm selects the largest diagonal element in the active submatrix as the pivot.
+This strategy is conceptually similar to the partial pivoting technique discussed in Section~\ref{section:partial-pivot-lu}.